PurpleTree HR logo

 Annual Leave Ireland: Complete Guide to Holiday Entitlements for Employers

-Understanding annual leave in Ireland is essential for every employer.
-Whether you manage a team of five or five hundred, your obligations under Irish employment law are the same: you must provide your employees with their full statutory holiday entitlement and maintain accurate records.
-This comprehensive guide, updated for the 2026/2027 leave year, covers everything employers and HR managers need to know about annual leave entitlement in Ireland, including calculation methods, part-time rules, public holidays, carry-over provisions, and your legal obligations under the Organisation of Working Time Act 1997.
+Annual leave in Ireland is one of the most regulated areas of Irish employment law.
+Whether you manage a team of five or five hundred, your obligations are the same: provide employees with their full statutory holiday entitlement and maintain accurate records.
+This guide, updated for the 2026/2027 leave year, covers everything employers and HR managers need to know about annual leave entitlement in Ireland, including calculation methods, part-time rules, public holidays, carry-over provisions, and your legal obligations.

 Statutory Annual Leave Entitlement in Ireland